debba/infoimprese-scraping-tool-go/README.md

 ## InfoImprese Scraper Tool

-That's a GO porting of the original project which is written in Python
+That's a GoLang porting of the original project which is written in Python .

+You can find the original following this link: https://github.com/debba/infoimprese-scraping-tool

 ### Config